Intent

 The teaching of history at TGMS combines the acquisition of knowledge with the development of historical enquiry skills; this instils a curiosity in our children to want to learn about the past and to have the skills required to explore their own interests.
 Pupils use a range of data, sources and artefacts to better understand the past.
 There are many opportunities for the curriculum to be enriched and depth to be added to the children’s understanding of historical themes, through historical visits, events and visitors.

 Our teaching of history will help pupils gain a secure knowledge and understanding of Britain’s past and that of the wider world.
-Teachers deploy effective planning, teaching and assessment of history to make comparisons between historical periods previously taught, developing children’s chronological knowledge and understanding from the Stone Age to present day.
-We enable our children to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
-It is important for children to develop a sense of identity through learning about the past and we want them to know how history has shaped their own lives.
+Teachers deploy effective planning, teaching and assessment of history to make comparisons between historical periods previously taught, developing children’s chronological knowledge and understanding from the Stone Age to the present day.
+We enable our children to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgment.
+Children need to develop a sense of identity through learning about the past and we want them to know how history has shaped their own lives.

 Implementation